nbaksalyar/nbaksalyar.github.io/_posts/2015-11-09-rust-in-detail-2.md

 ### Wrapping Up

-Now that we've got every bit in place, we can add the frames handling code to the `WebSocketClient` struct:
+Now that we've got every bit in place, we can add the final frames handling code to the `WebSocketClient` struct:

-Finally, we need to add a new pattern to our `read` function:

 {% highlight rust %}
 struct WebSocketClient {